Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Results

 Large surface pressures can, in principle, stabilise planetary interiors against substantial melting \citep{breza_not_2025}.
 Yet, we find that a large fraction of our canonically-temperate scenarios instead reside in a molten regime (scarlet pie slices) -- correspondent with the $f_a=0.01$ solidification shoreline -- even when accounting for this pressure effect.
 Under our more strongly irradiated scenarios (left side of Figure~\ref{fig:hz}), the calculated surface temperatures are typically in excess of the \ch{MgSiO3} solidus temperature \citep{wolf_vaporock_2023}.
-The `median' small exoplanet (also indicated on the plot) has an instellation flux of 44~So -- which represents a greater exposure to stellar radiation than even the most conservative solidification shoreline (pink line) and sits within the domain of our largely-molten scenarios (pie charts).
+The `median' small exoplanet (as defined in Appendix~\ref{app:exoplanets}) has an instellation flux of 44~So -- which represents a greater exposure to stellar radiation than even the most conservative solidification shoreline (pink line) and sits within the domain of our largely-molten scenarios (pie charts).
 That the `typical' small exoplanet sits within the molten regime emphasises the growing opportunity for probing deep planetary interiors through large-scale exoplanet surveys, enabled by characterisations of their atmospheric compositions \citep{lichtenberg_constrainin_2025}.

 We predict very few habitable planet scenarios, yet these environments must exist within some part of parameter space -- evidenced by the Earth, at least.
 We can interpret this result as habitable surface conditions requiring smaller atmosphere mass fractions (surface pressures) than those generally explored by our grid of models.
 Otherwise, extremely high shortwave albedos are necessary to contrive habitable surface conditions on sub-Neptune planets \citep{barrier_general_2025,jordan_planetary_2025}.
 Alternatively, we can interpret this result as an extension of previous suggestions that a strong hydrogen greenhouse effect can shift the habitable zone to much larger orbital distances with lower instellations \citep{pierrehumbert_hydrogen_2011, seager_laboratory_2020}.